+MSV believes that physician-led, team-based care is best for patients.
 Physicians are best equipped to practice medicine, independently and leading a care team, because of their extensive education and training.
-Mid-level provider specialties have presented and passed legislation to gain more independence to provide care in Virginia and nationwide.
-MSV believes that physician-led, team-based care is best for patients.
+Some mid-level providers continue to advocate to practice outside of the care team in Virginia and nationwide; MSV opposes all efforts to end physician-led team-based care.

 Autonomous Practice for Nurse Practitioners

 In 2018, MSV opposed independent practice for nurse practitioners.